 Central heating radiators are the most common type, however redirecting pipework to allow for water to get into and out of the radiator can sometimes be tricky or expensive.
 Therefore, when pipework access is limited it can be easier to opt for a fully electric radiator or towel rail.
 It simply needs fitting onto the wall and connecting to the mains electricity.

 Electric radiators are usually filled with water or heat-conducting oil, and have an electric heating element installed into the inlet.
 An electric element is simply a long metal rod that goes into the radiator and heats up the fluid inside (see below).
 With electric towel rails or radiators you have the option of choosing a thermostatic version, so that you can control the temperature of it via the heating element.
-Some even allow you to set schedules and timings, and others have smart Bluetooth thermostats, such as the Terma Leo MOA BLUE Electric Towel Rail.
+Some even allow you to set schedules and timings, and others have smart Bluetooth thermostats.

 Dual fuel radiators